 About Project FOCUS

-The UK Government Department for Business Energy and Industrial Strategy (BEIS) have tasked Frazer-Nash and our partner organisations
+The UK Government Department for Business Energy and Industrial Strategy (BEIS) have tasked Frazer-Nash and

 with delivering the Reactor Design: Safety & Security Research and Development Programme.
-This work forms part
+This work forms

 of the Nuclear Innovation Programme.